mdavezac/LaDa/_sources/userguide/jobfolders.txt

 The following describes how job-folders are created.
 The fun bits, launching jobs, collecting results, manipulating all job-folders simultaneously, can be found in the next section.
-Indeed, all of these are intrinsically linked to the LaDa's IPython interface.
+Indeed, all of these are intrinsically linked to the Pylada's IPython interface.

 Prep
 ~~~~